 - I live in Vallejo, California—just a ferry ride away from San Francisco.
-It’s a smallish-town with lots of Old Calfornia history known for it’s wealth of vintage Victorians and semi-famous rappers.
+It’s a smallish town with lots of Old California history known for it’s wealth of vintage Victorians and semi-famous rappers.

-- When I’m not coaching, I probably reading!
+- When I’m not coaching, I’m probably reading!
 I just finished Dodie Smith’s 1948 novel I Capture the Castle which has been experiencing a resurgence.
 It’s a charmer!
 What’s on your book pile?

-- I’m big into making and learning.
-I’m a beginner gardener, beginner sewist, and an advanced beginner cook.
+- I’m a beginner gardener, beginner sewist, and an advanced beginner cook.
 I’m also a recovering “person who prefers to be an expert at things”.

-- I’m a self professed personal development junkie—some of my favorite teachers are Tanya Geisler and Kate Swoboda aka “Kate Courageous”, and their work tends to inform the emotional side of my coaching.
+- I’m a self-professed personal development junkie—my favorite teachers are Tanya Geisler and Kate Swoboda aka “Kate Courageous”, and their work tends to inform the emotional side of my coaching.

 With Annie and our very poor selfie skills on display.

 A few “official” things about me…

 I graduated from the University of California at Berkeley where I majored in American Pop Culture.
 (Yep, it’s a real major.
 And I might add, not a bad one for someone who landed in advertising and book coaching!)

-I do this work because I love book AND I love to help others expand what’s possible for them.
+I do this work because I love books AND because I love to help others expand what’s possible for them.